VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

   fixed time to complete the payment by sending the token back to the payment service.

-Contoso assumes that its business customers do not have a merchant account and must use the simple approach.
+Contoso assumes that its Business Customers do not have a merchant account and must use the simple approach.
 One consequence of this is that a seat reservation could expire while the customer is completing the payment.
 If this happens, the system tries to re-acquire the seats after the customer makes the payment.
-In the event that the seats cannot be re-acquired, the system notifies the business customer of the problem and the business customer must resolve the situation manually.
+In the event that the seats cannot be re-acquired, the system notifies the Business Customer of the problem and the Business Customer must resolve the situation manually.

 This specific scenario, where the system cannot make itself fully consistent without a manual intervention by a user (in this case the